Light Field Depth Estimation via Stitched Epipolar Plane Images: Introduction

-\IEEEPARstart{L}{ight} field (LF) is a high-dimensional function that describes the light rays permeating the 3D free space.
-Compared with the conventional 2D imaging, the LF image records the spatial and angular information of light rays simultaneously, and enables a variety of applications, such as post-refocusing \cite{lfapp2014refocus}, 3D reconstruction \cite{lfdepth2013scene}, saliency detection \cite{lfapp2014saliency} and virtual/augmented reality \cite{lfapp2015vrdisplay, lfapp2017vryu}.
+\IEEEPARstart{T}{he} light field (LF) is a high-dimensional function that describes the light rays permeating the 3D free space.
+In comparison to conventional 2D imaging, the LF image simultaneously captures spatial and angular information of light rays.
+This capability enables a variety of applications, including post-refocusing \cite{lfapp2014refocus}, 3D reconstruction \cite{lfdepth2013scene}, saliency detection \cite{lfapp2014saliency}, and virtual/augmented reality \cite{lfapp2015vrdisplay,lfapp2017vryu}, and so on.